AutoCAD

 -

-This post looks at the basic steps required to prepare your application to work with AutoCAD 2010.
-I've copied the information from the recently-published Platform Technologies Customization Newsletter, a quarterly newsletter available to ADN members.
+This is the first post in a series looking at the new APIs in AutoCAD 2010, and follows on from this post looking at the migration steps required.
+I've copied the information in this post from the recently-published Platform Technologies Customization Newsletter, a quarterly newsletter available to ADN members.
 A big thank you to Stephen Preston, Fenton Webb and Gopinath Taget for putting the material together.
-AutoCAD 2010 software […]
+AutoCAD 2010 New API Overview AutoCAD 2010 has some really cool APIs.
+Please download the ObjectARX 2010 Beta SDK and review the Migration Guide for a complete list of changes and additions.
+[This is…

 -